gustin/opaque/README.md

 are stretched in a way to make this computationally intensive.
 Cryptographic ways to mitigate this will be explored.

-Threadshold
+🎸 There has not been a security audit performed on this package. 🎸

+## Things to do..

+A more detailed list of things Todo:
 @[:markdown](ToDo.md)

-🎸 NOTE: There has not been a security audit performed on this package. 🎸
+## Execute

+    cargo run --bin opaque

+## Testing

+A set of OPAQUE test vectors are tested against:

+    cargo test